akshitaajainn/fake-account-detection/README.md

 # Fake Account Detection

-Portfolio project focused on detecting suspicious or bot accounts on a social media platform using rule-based anomaly detection, behavioural feature engineering, and weighted risk scoring.
+This project is focused on detecting suspicious or bot accounts on a social media platform using rule-based anomaly detection, behavioural feature engineering, and weighted risk scoring.

 ---